The Pentaverate: Casting

 On June 8, 2021, in addition to Myers himself, Ken Jeong, Keegan-Michael Key, Debi Mazar, Richard McCabe, Jennifer Saunders, and Lydia West were cast.
 Mazar previously co-starred with Myers in So I Married an Axe Murderer as Tony Giradino's girlfriend, Susan.
 On March 16, 2022, Jeremy Irons was announced as the series narrator.
 On April 28, both Rob Lowe and Maria Menounos were announced to be playing fictional versions of themselves.

 Filming

-Filming began in late May 2021 and wrapped filming in late July 2021.
+Filming began in late May 2021 and wrapped in late July 2021.

 Interior scenes were filmed in the newly opened Troubadour Meridian Water Studios in Enfield, North London.

-Some interior scenes for the location The Meadows were filmed at Freemasons Hall, London, which is the headquarters of The United Grand Lodge of England, which is the governing Masonic lodge for the majority of freemasons in England, Wales and the Commonwealth of Nations.
+Some interior scenes for the location The Meadows were filmed at Sphinx Observatory in Jungfraujoch, Switzerland and Freemasons Hall, London, which is the headquarters of The United Grand Lodge of England, which is the governing Masonic lodge for the majority of freemasons in England, Wales and the Commonwealth of Nations.

 Music

 The soundtrack for the series was composed and recorded by the British electronic duo Orbital.
 A portion of their 1996 single "The Box" was used as the show's opening theme.
 The Smash Mouth cover of the song "I'm a Believer", originally by the Monkees, briefly appears in a scene featuring Shrek in reference to its role as part of the film.